 Some of you are already snickering because you know all the drama that goes into that one sentence.
 My daughter was potty trained in 2 days at the age of 24 months.
 My son spent an entire week in Buzz Lightyear underwear, and we did not see one peepee-in-the-potty.

 By day 5, I was reaching my limit.

 I had cleaned potty off the floor too many times to count, and I had changed my son’s clothes so often that the only thing he had to wear was mismatched too little pajamas, and I hadn’t left the house in days.

 The final straw was when my daughter began to offer her professional potty training experience in the middle of me wiping up potty, cooking dinner, and changing a soaking wet little boy.

 I turned around and yelled at her.
 Harshly.
 Rudely.

 I knew I was lashing out of my aggravation.
 But I argued in my head, “She should know better!
 She knew I was doing so many things at once.
 She knows to be quiet!”
 Still, my heart was heavy inside me.

-After dinner I scooted my chair next to hers and said, “I’m sorry I yelled at you.
-I was aggravated about potty training and didn’t use self control.
+After dinner I scooted my chair next to hers and apologized, “I’m sorry I yelled at you.
+I was aggravated about potty training and didn’t use self-control.
 Will you forgive me?”